-The situation in America is so polarised that even if Trump loses the next election, his followers will treat his lies still as truth.
-So, Joe Biden for example will already have the stamp of disgust on him by these people even before he starts office.
+The situation in America is so polarised that even since Trump lost the next election, his followers still treats his lies still as truth.
+So, Joe Biden for example had already have the stamp of disgust on him by these people even before he started office.
 Such high level of disgust will also stop any rational behaviour in voting.
 A two-party system creates an ideal environment for polarisation.

 To stay in power populists will use this disgust to steer people away from the real complex issues and provide them with fear, uncertainty, and doubt (FUD).
 They link these issues to empty promise that more ignorant people accept as being the solution.
 These followers have lost the capability to argue in their own mind about the validity of those solutions.
 Populists often direct the core of these problems to others such as anybody who opposes or question them, independent media and often use migrants and refugees as scapegoats.

 Populist paint the picture that these people and organisations are a threat to them and that they are the people are a victim of this (again those supporting the populist take that as the truth).

 If populists gain more power, they increase their FUD policies to further undermine and silence the media, the opposition, block free speech, support covert violence, etc. They do so by increasingly using fear.
 The political situation than quickly moves into more of an authoritarian and even a totalitarian regime (Iran, Russia, North Korea, China).